ProjectCatMapper/CatMapR/readme.md

 # CatMapR

 **CatMapR** is an R package that provides an interface to the [CatMapper API](https://catmapper.org), facilitating access to datasets, categories, and entities managed within CatMapper's systems, including `SocioMap` and `ArchaMap`.
 CatMapper organizes complex category systems—such as ethnicities, languages, religions, political districts, and artifacts—frequently used in social science and archaeological research.

 This package allows users to:
 - Retrieve datasets and associated metadata from CatMapper databases.
 - Search for specific categories or entities and obtain detailed information.
 - Translate terms within datasets based on domain-specific categories, enabling data consistency and integration across diverse datasets.
+- Create and join datasets across different domains for integrated analysis.

 ## Installation